appearin/developer-pages/files/index.md

 ## SDK Changelog
 The following is a changelog for the JavaScript SDK.

-### 0.0.5
+### DEPRECATED
-- Add deprecation warning prompting users to migrate away from the API
+All versions of the appearin-sdk is now deprecated.

 ### 0.0.4
 - Correctly support room names without prepending slash